 Hon.
 Craig D. Hannah

-Hon.
-Craig D. Hannah was appointed by Mayor Bryon Brown as a Buffalo City Court Judge in January 2006.
+In January 2006, Craig D. Hannah was appointed by Mayor Byron Brown as a Buffalo City Court Judge.
 In November 2006, Judge Hannah was elected to this seat with close to 80% of the vote.
-Previously, he was an attorney in private practice with close to 10 years’ experience as a trial lawyer in City, State and Federal Courts.
+In November 2016, Craig was re-elected to a second 10-year term.
+Previously, he was an attorney in private practice with close to 10 years of experience as a trial lawyer in our City, State and Federal Courts.
 His practice was concentrated primarily in the areas of personal injury and criminal defense litigation.
-Judge Hannah also was an Adjunct Professor at Medaille College where he lectured in Criminal Justice and Criminal Procedure.
-Judge Hannah since has been appointed as an Acting Erie County Family Court Judge.
+Also, Judge Hannah is an Adjunct Professor at the State University at Buffalo Law School where he lectures in Trial Advocacy and Procedure.
+He is a former Adjunct Professor at Medaille College where he lectured in Criminal Justice and Criminal Procedure.
+In addition, he was the co-instructor/lecturer for the City of Buffalo Youth Court.

 Hon.
 Steve Leifman